githubixx/ansible-role-docker/README.md

 # Settings for "dockerd" daemon.
 Will be provided as paramter to "dockerd" in
 # systemd service file for Docker.
 This settings are used to work out of the
-# box with Kubernetes and Flannel network overlay.
+# box with Kubernetes, Flannel network overlay or Cilium.
 If you don't need this
 # and just want to use "default" Docker networking see below (`dockerd_settings_user`
 # variable):
 dockerd_settings: